zengm-games/zengm.com/basketball-gm.com/manual/customization/team-player-data-real/index.md

   },
 ```

 If you want to edit it, **do not change that first "SYR"**.
 That's what BBGM uses internally to identify the team you're editing.
+It's the same three-letter abbrevation used by Basketball Reference to identify teams.
 But all the other things, including the "SYR" inside `"abbrev": "SYR"`, you can change.

 If you'd like to leave some things set to their default values, you can just not include them in the file.
 For instance, just overriding Syracuse's name and logo: